propelorm/Propel/reference/schema.markdown

   [foreignSchema = "/TheOtherTableSQLSchema/"]
   [name = "/Name for this foreign key/"]
-  [phpName = "/Name for the foreign object in methods generated in this class/"] [refPhpName = "/Name for this object in methods generated in the foreign class/"] [onDelete = "cascade|setnull|restrict|none"] [onUpdate = "cascade|setnull|restrict|none"] [skipSql = "true|false"]
+  [phpName = "/Name for the foreign object in methods generated in this class/"] [fkRefPhpName = "/Name for this object in methods generated in the foreign class/"] [onDelete = "cascade|setnull|restrict|none"] [onUpdate = "cascade|setnull|restrict|none"] [skipSql = "true|false"]